redcreeper14385/fodmod/README.md

 - Processor Block
 - Carbon Infuser Block
 - Source Tank (Water)
-- All dusts, ingots and nuggets
+- All dusts, ingots, plates and nuggets

 all of the assets are made by malcolmriley (https://github.com/malcolmriley/unused-textures).